SymbioticLove/Python-Web-Scraper/README.md

 # Main.py and Modules Documentation

 The `main.py` script serves as the entry point for the web scraping and bookmark management application, utilizing the Tkinter library to create a graphical user interface (GUI).
-This script is packaged with multiple modules that are structured as follows:
+This script is packaged with multiple modules and accompanying .md ReadMe files. that are structured as follows:

 ```
 +-- Python-Web-Scraper-Main